desihub/desidatamodel/doc/DESI_SPECTRO_REDUX/SPECPROD/calibnight/NIGHT/fiberflatnight-CAMERA-NIGHT.rst

-    VCCD     ON                                                           str     True (ON) if CCD voltage is on VCCDON   2020-12-15T23:53:35.750066                                   str     Time when CCD voltage was turned on VCCDSEC  176016.5                                                     float   [s] CCD on time in seconds EPOCH    2000.0                                                       float   Epoch of observation
+    VCCD     ON                                                           str     True (ON) if CCD voltage is on VCCDON   2020-12-15T23:53:35.750066                                   str     Time when CCD voltage was turned on VCCDSEC  176016.5                                                     float   [s] CCD on time in seconds EQUINOX  2000.0                                                       float   Epoch of observation
     SPECGRPH 7                                                            int     Spectrograph logical name (SP) SPECID   8                                                            int     Spectrograph serial number (SM) FEEBOX   lbnl067                                                      str     CCD Controller serial number